Essex Hemphill

 Essex Hemphill (April 16, 1957 – November 4, 1995) was an openly gay American poet and activist.
-He is known for his contributions to the Washington, D.C. art scene in the 1980s, and for openly discussing the topics pertinent to the African-American gay community.
+He is known for his contributions to the Washington, D.C., art scene in the 1980s, and for openly discussing the topics pertinent to the African-American gay community.

 Biography

 Early life

 Essex Hemphill was born April 16, 1957, in Chicago, Illinois, to Warren and Mantalene Hemphill, and was the eldest of five children.
-Early in his life, he moved to Washington D.C. where he attended Ballou High School.
+Early in his life, he moved to Washington D.C., where he attended Ballou High School.
 He began writing poetry at the age of fourteen, writing about his own thoughts, family life, and budding sexuality.
 After graduation, he enrolled at the University of Maryland in 1975 to study journalism.
 Though he left college after his freshman year, he continued to interact with the D.C. art scene: performing spoken word, working on journals, and beginning to publish his first poetry chapbooks.
-He would go on to achieve his degree in English at the University of the District of Columbia.
+He later received a degree in English at the University of the District of Columbia.

 Career

-In 1979, Hemphill and his colleagues started the Nethula Journal of Contemporary Literature, a publication aimed at showcasing the works of modern black artists.
-One of his first public readings was arranged by E. Ethelbert Miller at Howard University’s Founder Library where he performed beside and befriended filmmaker Michelle Parkerson.
-He also performed at other institutions, including Harvard University, University of Pennsylvania, and the University of California at Los Angeles.
+In 1979, Hemphill and his colleagues started the Nethula Journal of Contemporary Literature, a publication aimed at showcasing the works of modern Black artists.
+One of his first public readings was arranged by E. Ethelbert Miller at Howard University’s Founder Library where he performed alongside and befriended filmmaker Michelle Parkerson.
+He also performed at other institutions, including Harvard University, the University of Pennsylvania, and the University of California at Los Angeles.

-In 1982, Essex Hemphill, Larry Duckett, his close friend, and Wayson Jones, his university roommate, founded the spoken word group called "Cinque," which performed in the Washington D.C. area.
-Hemphill continued performing his rhythmic, spoken word poetry, and in 1983, received a grant from Washington Project for the Arts to perform an "experimental dramatization" of poetry entitled Murder on Glass, alongside Parkerson and Jones.
-Hemphill also began publishing his own collections of poetry during this time, beginning with Diamonds Was in the Kitty and Some of the People We Love (1982), and followed by the more favorably reviewed Earth Life (1985) and Conditions (1986).
-He would garner more national attention when his work was included in In the Life (1986), an anthology of poems from black, gay artists, compiled by Hemphill's good friend, lover, and fellow author, Joseph F. Beam.
-His poetry has been published widely in journals, and his essays have appeared in Obsidian, Black Scholar, CALLALOO, and Essence among others.
+In 1982, Essex Hemphill, Larry Duckett, his close friend, and Wayson Jones, his university roommate, founded the spoken word group Cinque, which performed in the Washington D.C., area.
+Hemphill continued performing his spoken word poetry, and in 1983, received a grant from Washington Project for the Arts to perform an "experimental dramatization" of poetry entitled Murder on Glass, alongside Parkerson and Jones.
+Hemphill also began publishing his own collections of poetry during this time, beginning with Diamonds Was in the Kitty and Some of the People We Love (1982) and followed by the more favorably reviewed Earth Life (1985) and Conditions (1986).
+He garnered more national attention when his work was included in In the Life (1986), an anthology of poems from Black gay artists, compiled by Hemphill's good friend, lover, and fellow author, Joseph Beam.
+His poetry was published widely in journals, and his essays appeared in Obsidian, The Black Scholar, CALLALOO, and Essence, among others.
 In 1986, Hemphill received a fellowship in poetry from the National Endowment for the Arts.

-Essex Hemphill also made appearances in a number of documentaries between 1989 and 1992.
+Hemphill also made appearances in a number of documentaries between 1989 and 1992.
 In 1989, he appeared in Looking for Langston, a film directed by Isaac Julien about poet Langston Hughes and the Harlem Renaissance.
-Hemphill also worked with Emmy award-winning filmmaker Marlon Riggs on two documentaries:Tongues Untied (1989) which looked into the complex overlapping of black and queer identities, and Black is...
-Black Ain't (1992) which discussed what exactly constitutes "blackness."
+Hemphill worked with filmmaker Marlon Riggs on two documentaries: Tongues Untied (1989), which looked into the complex overlap of Black and queer identities, and Black Is...
+Black Ain't (1992), which discussed what exactly constitutes "Blackness."